lavadaragon15396/Compliance-Better-crafting-GUI/README.md

-# Compliance-Better-crafting-GUI
+## Compliance Better Crafting GUI
+---
-A Crafting GUI addon for the complience 32x texture pack
+Complience Better Craftng GUI is an addon for the [Complience 32x texture pack](https://compliancepack.net/)